Lim Bo Seng: As a businessman

-Lim inherited his father's business in 1929 after his father died.
-He started running two businesses in brick manufacturing and biscuit production before venturing into the construction industry with his brothers.
-Apart from running his businesses, Lim was also very active in the Chinese community in Singapore.
-He was nominated for and held several key positions in the community, including Chairman of the Singapore Building Industry Association, Board Member of the Singapore Chinese Chamber of Commerce and Industry, and Executive Member and Education Director of the Singapore Hokkien Association.
+After his father died in 1929, Lim inherited the family businesses and continued running them with his brothers.
+He was also very active in the overseas Chinese business community in Singapore and Malaya, and had held key positions such as Chairman of the Singapore Building Industry Association, Board Member of the Singapore Chinese Chamber of Commerce and Industry, and Executive Member and Education Director of the Singapore Hokkien Association.

 Anti-Japanese activism

-When the WW2 broke out in 1937, Lim and other Chinese in Singapore participated in anti-Japanese activities, such as the boycotting of Japanese goods and fund-raising to support ethnic Chinese refugees fleeing to west China and support the war effort in China.
+On the Double Tenth Day in 1938, Tan Kah Kee and other Chinese business leaders in Singapore established a committee to raise funds to help Chinese refugees affected by the Second Sino-Japanese War.
+Lim served as the committee's communications director and actively participated in anti-Japanese activities such as boycotting Japanese goods and fund-raising to support the war effort in China.